A team of four Space Dwarves employed by Deep Rock Galactic to explore the most dangerous planets in the galaxy.

 - Unwilling Suspension: Once it gets a hold of a dwarf, it'll hoist them up to the cave ceiling.

 Swarms of stinging insects that erupt from hives.
-They can't be damaged, but dissipate if their hive is destroyed.
+They can temporarily be chased off by fire, but dissipate permanently if their hive is destroyed.

-- Attack Its Weak Point: The bugs themselves are immune to all damage and can only be dealth with by destroying their hive.
+- Attack Its Weak Point: The bugs themselves are mostly immune to damage, meaning you have to destroy their hive to stop their threat.

 - Death of a Thousand Cuts: They do negligible damage, but they stick to you and can't be killed directly.